keldefrawy/keldefrawy.github.io/_rd_articles/lucent-coming-apart.md

 published: true
 dek: A young engineer can encounter a living research culture at the same moment its parent company is losing the economic settlement that made the culture durable.
 date: 2026-07-24
-updated: 2026-07-24
+updated: 2026-07-25
-version: "0.2"
+version: "0.3"
-version_sequence: 2
+version_sequence: 3
-revision_summary: Cross-series review clarified this article’s bounded 2001 scene and separated it from the comparative parent-incentive argument in Article 3.
+revision_summary: Added a lagging-indicator model, a leading capability ledger, and explicit evidence that would revise the firsthand interpretation.
-reading_time: 13
+reading_time: 17
 central_claim: Scientific excellence and corporate fragility can coexist for years, but a laboratory’s culture cannot indefinitely outrun the economics, customers, and capital constraints of its parent institution.
 claim_status: Provisional synthesis of bounded firsthand memory and documented institutional history
 hero_image: /assets/images/rd-ratchet/articles/article-02-lucent-coming-apart.webp